Rolpa District

 Rolpa (रोल्पा जिल्ला), is a "hill" district in Lumbini Province of Nepal.
 Rolpa district covers an area of 1,879 km2 with population (2011) of 221,177.
 Rolpa town is the district's administrative center.

 The various grievances of Rolpa's population made the district ripe for revolt.
 It became a "Maoist Stronghold" of the Communist Party of Nepal.
-In May 2002 a major battle between Maoist guerillas and the army was fought at Lisne Lekh near the Rolpa-Pyuthan border.
+In May 2002 a major battle between Maoist guerrillas and the army was fought at Lisne Lekh near the Rolpa-Pyuthan border.

 History

-The area of Rolpa District was under the Rukumkot (Rukum District) King before 15th century.
-Tuthansen (King of Salyankot) established a separate kingdom carving out some 18 villages from Rukumkot Kingdom.
-The new kingdom was named Gajulkot.
-These 18 villages were given to Tuthansen in dowry by Jayant Berma who was the king of Rukumkot.
-These ruins are still available to see in Rolpa District.
+Before the 15th century, the region that is now Rolpa District was under the control of the Rukumkot Kingdom, ruled by the King of Rukum District.
+The area's political landscape changed when Tuthansen, the King of Salyankot, established a separate kingdom by annexing 18 villages from the Rukumkot Kingdom.
+This event marked the formation of the Gajulkot Kingdom.
+These villages were given to Tuthansen as part of a dowry arrangement by Jayant Berma, the then King of Rukumkot.
+The historical remnants of Gajulkot still exist in Rolpa District.

-Rolpa district was part of two different districts Pyuthan District and Salyan District during Rana regime.
-In 1962, Rolpa district established carving out parts of Pyuthan District and Salyan District.
+During the Rana regime in Nepal, the region that constitutes present-day Rolpa was not a separate district.
+Instead, it was divided between two larger administrative units: Pyuthan District and Salyan District.
+This arrangement persisted until 1962, when the government undertook administrative reforms to streamline the district divisions across the country.
+It was during this time that Rolpa was officially recognized and established as an independent district, carved out from portions of Pyuthan and Salyan Districts.